 Stretching Doesn't Make You Lose Strength!

-It is very common for people to think that if you want to be strong you shouldn’t stretch or if you want to be flexible you shouldn't do strength work.
+It is common for people to think that if you want to be strong you shouldn’t stretch, or if you want to be flexible you shouldn't do strength work.
 This couldn't be further from the truth.
-The two actually work together to create mobility, strength, and stability through an optimal range of motion.
+The two actually work together to create a foundation of mobility, strength, and stability through an optimal range of motion.
 Sure, if you stretch with zero strength work, you will probably lose strength.
 If you do strength with zero stretching, you will probably lose your range of motion.

 Who would have thought?
 I can remember being told you don’t want to stretch because you won’t be able to jump as high or run as fast.
 HA!
 Ben does the opposite and now is “the most dangerous guy on the court” as he puts it.
 Some of the research actually shows improvement in vertical jump height after dynamic stretching.

-They do mention that static stretching before a workout may impair performance, so this does let us know that we probably want to spend more time doing dynamic warm ups prior to lifting and save the static stretching for post workout & rest days.
+They do mention that static stretching before a workout may impair performance, so this does let us know that we probably want to spend more time doing dynamic warm-ups prior to lifting and save the static stretching for post workout (like we do in our FLOW at BUILD.POWER.GRIND) & rest days.

 Sources: